 This gives people who are just starting to get into the musical world a way to get a relatively good starting piano.
 That is actually one of the main reasons that people bay Boston pianos.

-Boston Pianos are produced in both grand and upright styles.
+Boston Pianos are produced in both upright and grand styles.
 There is a handful of models for each style.
 The number of models they have is limited, and this is traditional of sub-brands that companies produce using other manufacturers.

 Five different options exist for the grand pianos from Boston.
 The current options are all from their performance brand.
 They start at just over five feet in size and go to just over seven.